-- Joint Development Project: the startup and another entity (it could be a customer or a supplier) have an agreement to work together to complete a product or product features.
+- JDP: the startup and another entity (it could be a customer or a supplier) have an agreement to work together to complete a product or product features.
 Typically, they share profits (via discounts), access, expenses, and losses.
 There is commonly a period of exclusivity.

-Joint Ventures are contractual between two companies who undertake a specific task.
-JV relationships are more detailed and more difficult to manage.
-They have potential access to significant capital and assets, but are binding.
+Joint Venture Projects (JVPs) are contractual and binding between two companies who undertake a specific task.
+JVP relationships are more detailed and more difficult to manage.
+They provide potential access to significant capital and assets and are binding.

-- Joint Venture Development contracts are aimed at a product or feature development.
+- Joint Venture Development (JVD) contracts are aimed at a product or feature development.

-- Joint Venture Supplier contracts are aimed at supplying a product or service.
+- Joint Venture Supplier (JVS) contracts are aimed at supplying a product or service.

 With either JDP or JV, it is essential to get legal assistance from a knowledgeable attorney who has specific experience with startups, JDPs, and JVs.
 This not something an entrepreneur should attempt alone.

 For startups, JDP partnerships can be useful in sharing development costs, but first and foremost, these relationships provide market validation of a startup’s minimally viable product (MVP) by a strategic customer.
 The startup may also get access to production capabilities.